 This course covers the organizational resilience, adaptability, and agility required to gain new prominence in today's business world.
 Students learn the theory behind and research actual instances of methods for institutionalizing change within an organization.
-Availability: On demand

 Credit Hours: 3 Prerequisite: BUS 330 and MGT 331